 Telehealth: for what and how can I use it?

-Within this notification, OCR allows for the health care providers the use of websites and applications for video chats like Apple FaceTime, Facebook Messenger video chat, Google Hangouts video, Zoom, or Skype, without the risk of exposure or penalties by HIPAA Rules.
+Within this notification, OCR allows for the health care providers the use websites and applications for video chats like Apple FaceTime, Facebook Messenger video chat, Google Hangouts video, Zoom, or Skype, without the risk of exposure or penalties by HIPAA Rules.
 The health professionals are also advised to inform the patients about the potential risk of using these applications and enable all the available encryption or privacy modes that the apps may have.

 The notification, also forbidden expressively the use of public-facing applications, like Facebook Live, Twitch, TikTok, or similars.